MichaelAppiah-omar/ceviz/PLUGIN_API.md

-# Vitals Plugin API
+# Viper Plugin API

-Vitals supports a powerful plugin system that allows you to:
+Viper supports a powerful plugin system that allows you to:
 - Create custom performance rules
 - Add custom reporters
 - Hook into the analysis lifecycle